cherylhaz/milestoneproject2-2/README.md

 Users have access to a small amount of information on each hike on the display.
 By clicking on the name of the hike, all information is available to the user from a third-party site.

-The search functionality is available </assets/js/search.js>
+The search functionality is available /assets/js/search.js <br>
-The map functionality is available </assets/js/maps.js>
+The map functionality is available /assets/js/maps.js <br>
-The display of search results is available </assets/js/trailsdisplay.js>
+The display of search results is available /assets/js/trailsdisplay.js <br>

 <h3>Features Left to Implement</h3>